-Digital transformation requires architects who can ride the Architect Elevator from the business penthouse to the IT engine room.
-While it presents architects with fantastic opportunities, it also brings formidable challenges, such as connecting business and IT strategy or communicating at different organizational levels.
-These aren’t skills that can be learned just by just reading a book or watching a TED talk.
-Combining lecture, discussion, exercises, and role-playing, my highly interactive workshops give architects and IT leaders a new perspective on their role in an IT transformation.
+IT architecture isn’t just about software and design patterns.
+Modern organizations require architects who can forge a connection between the business penthouse to the IT engine room.
+Riding the Architect Elevator presents architects with fantastic opportunities, but it can’t be learned just by just reading a book or watching a few TED talks.
+Combining lecture, discussion, exercises, and role-playing, my highly interactive workshops allow IT architects and leaders to expand their scope of influence and drive change in an organization.

 Please contact me via the links at the bottom of this page if you’d like me to teach a workshop at your company.